 As they say, behind every great man is a great woman and Robin’s wife Jo is without doubt just this.
 Whilst Robin had the guiding skills, it was Jo who put not only his camps but the South Luangwa, on the African and international map.
 Here is her account of some of the times they have had in the Luangwa Valley.

 I arrived in Zambia over twenty years ago for a job that had landed in my lap; working for Robin Pope in Zambia helping at his safari camp Tena Tena.

 Well I thought — why not?
 And, so with much shedding of tears, I flew out from the UK.
 Strangely it was not my mother shedding the tears; after all I was only going for six months.
 No, it was me.
 I was already well traveled but somehow this felt so permanent.

 And so it turned out it was.
-Within two weeks I realised that I had found the place for me, where I fitted, was happy and could really be myself.
-It was only another couple of weeks before I realised that I had found my man.
+Within two weeks I realized that I had found the place for me, where I fitted, was happy and could really be myself.
+It was only another couple of weeks before I realized that I had found my man.

 And here I am, twenty years on, with a wealth of abiding memories to look back over.
 During the first years we lived in a grass hut with a mud floor, managing a small camp deep in the park with a very close connection to the staff, game and the environment.